 In this type of pump, the high-pressure seal is fixed and a cylindrical plunger slides through the seal.
-Plunger pumps use a plunger instead of piston to move media through a cylindrical chamber.
+Plunger pumps use a plunger instead of the piston to move media through a cylindrical chamber.

 These are operated by either steam-powered, pneumatic, hydraulic, or electric drives.
 These are often used in higher pressures, to move municipal and industrial sewage.

 It uses a crank mechanism to create a reciprocating motion along an axle, which then creates pressure in the cylinder or working barrel to force the gas or fluid through the pump.
-These plunger pump are used for drill cutting injection and chemical Injection.
+These plunger pumps are used for drill cutting injection and chemical Injection.